olzcodes/odin-rps/README.md

 ## What I learnt from this project

 - Early design choices become harder to reverse once I start adding complexity on top.
 For example, I used the HTML table element to display scores and this was probably not the best choice as it limits the changes that can be made to spacing and layout.
 - Code can get messy very quickly.
-It is worth spending extra time on creating a good design and mapping out the user flow before writing any JavaScript.
+It is worth spending extra time on creating a good design and mapping out the user flows before writing any JavaScript.

 ## Credits